-Captive Risk Retention Groups must file an annual statement on or before March 1 using the annual statement blank adopted by the National Association of Insurance Commissioners (NAIC) for property-casualty insurance companies.
-This form must also be filed with the NAIC.All captive insurers other than risk retention groups may file the Montana Short Form Annual Statement on or before April 1.
+Captive Risk Retention Groups must file an annual statement on or before March I using the annual statement blank adopted by the National Association of Insurance Commissioners (NAIC) for propertycasualty insurance companies.
+This form must also be filed with the NAIC.

+All captive insurers other than risk retention groups may file the Montana Short Form Annual Statement on or before April 1.

-PRIMARY REGULATORY CONTACT
+REGULATORY CONTACT

-The primary regulatory contact for captive insurance applications is Steve Matthews.
-Steve can be reached by phone at 406-444-4372 or via email at smatthews@mt.gov.
+The regulatory contact for captive insurance applications is Dakota Terry.
+Dakota can be reached by phone at 406-444-3721 or via email at dakota.terry@mt.gov.